 Tennessee Hope Lottery Scholarships (TELS)

 Recipients of TELS are typically able to use the scholarships during summer semesters.
 Summer hours count towards the maximum eligibility for the scholarship, regardless of whether or not the student receives the scholarship.
 TELS recipients who are registered for summer are reviewed automatically and offered if eligible the day after a student registers.
 Just as in the Fall and Spring semesters, a student must be registered for at least 6 hours to be eligible for Lottery payments.
 For full information on TELS eligibility, review the guidelines.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 These federal funds are available to eligible undergraduate students.
 SEOG funding is extremely limited.
-Awards are based upon initial 2018-2019 FAFSA submission date and financial need.
-If awarded, you will receive notification via AP e-mail.
+Offers are based upon initial 2019-2020 FAFSA submission date and financial need.
+If offered, you will receive notification via AP e-mail.

 Federal Work Study (FWS)

 Priority is given to current FWS employees.
-Remaining FWS funds will be awarded to eligible students based on initial 2018-2019 FAFSA submission date and financial need.
+Remaining FWS funds will be offered to eligible students based on initial 2019-2020 FAFSA submission date and financial need.

 FWS Students Not Enrolling in Summer: The Office of Student Financial Aid will contact all departments to determine if there are students planning to work during the summer who are not registering for summer classes.
-If funding is available, those students may be awarded summer FWS.
+If funding is available, those students may be offered summer FWS.
 Review the policy for "Periods of Non-Enrollment" on the FWS information page.

 TSAA grants are not available during the summer semester.